 Chapter 1: Marooned

 Merco lay motionless on the metal floor of his cargo hold.
-His vision was blurry, and he faded in and out of consciousness from the bloody head wound seeping onto his cheek and neck.
+His vision was blurry, and he faded in and out of consciousness from the bloody head wound seeping down across his forehead.
 Pain throbbed oppressively across his beaten body, unwilling to give him a moment’s peace.
 His eyes flitted open, catching blurred images of dim lights and two other figures inside the ship with him.

 “The Hell you will.”
 Merco growled, lifting his head off the floor.

 The second figure stepped over to him and hoisted him up roughly by his short, dark, peppered hair, “Kinda mouthy for a dead man don’tcha think?”

 Merco finally could see the face of one of his assailants.
 He was a Gret’nal, a giant, lizard-like humanoid bristling with spikes along his jowls, rough grayish green scales along his limbs, and a row of spikes racing down the back of his thick neck and spine.
 Behind, sharp, nonexistent lips were hundreds of small pointed teeth.
 His golden eyes slit menacingly as his reptilian tongue flickered out at his face.
 Not particularly pretty to look at.
 Even less pretty to go up in a fight against one.

 “Now, now, Gurt.
 Remember, we’re not supposed to kill him.”
 The pilot up front chided in a sly tone, “At least...not directly.”

 Merco winced as the scaly alien growled with irritation before dropping him on the deck plates.